During Your Stay

-In keeping with PeaceHealth’s mission, core values and commitment to the delivery of quality health care, Southwest recognizes, protects and promotes the following rights for each patient to include, as appropriate, the patient’s legally authorized representative.
+In keeping with PeaceHealth’s mission, core values and commitment to the delivery of quality health care, St. John recognizes, protects and promotes the following rights for each patient to include, as appropriate, the patient’s legally authorized representative.
 If you have questions about these rights and responsibilities please talk to our staff members or a department manager.

 - Have a family member or representative of your choice and your own physician notified promptly of your admission to the hospital.

 - Considerate, respectful care, including respect for your personal values and beliefs.

 - Refuse treatment and to be informed of the medical consequences of your refusal.

 - Know the names of doctors caring for you and which doctor is coordinating your care.

 - Receive from your doctor information concerning your care and condition in terms you can understand.

 - Information pertaining to the need for transfer to another health care facility if indicated and the alternatives to transfer.

 - Information regarding your health status, treatment and outlook for recovery including your continuing health requirements after you leave the hospital.

 - Request reasonable treatment options that are considered standard of care.